marketdesignresearch/NOMU/README.md

+# nips21_code_submission

 # NOMU:Neural Optimization-based Model Uncertainty

-This is a piece of software used for performing experiments on NOMU uncertainty bounds and the three popular benchmarks (i) Monte-Carlo Dropout [1], (ii) Deep Ensembles [2] and (iii) Gaussian Process.
-The experiments are described in detail in the paper _NOMU: Neural Optimization-based Model Uncertainty_.
+This is a piece of software used for performing experiments on NOMU uncertainty bounds and the three popular benchmarks (i) Monte-Carlo Dropout [1], (ii) Deep Ensembles [2], (iii) Hyper Deep Ensembles [3] and (iv) Gaussian Process.
+The experiments are described in detail in the attached paper.

 ## A. Requirements